12989 Jupiter Rd. Suite #106 Dallas, TX 75238

 Abscessed Tooth

 An abscessed tooth is a serious infection that forms around the root of a tooth or in the gum tissue.
-Symptoms of an abscess include severe toothache, swelling in the gums, a bad taste in your mouth, and fever.
-This type of infection can spread to other parts of the body if left untreated, so it’s important to seek care right away.
+Symptoms of a dental abscess include severe toothache, swelling in the gums, a bad taste in your mouth, and fever.
+This type of infection can spread to other parts of the body if left untreated, so you want to seek care right away.

 Treating an abscessed tooth often involves draining the abscess to remove the infection.
 We may also prescribe antibiotics to help clear the infection.
 Sometimes, you may need a root canal to remove infected tissue inside the tooth and save the tooth from further damage.